 By Elizabeth Gelfeld

-Valentine’s Day has come and gone, and chances are you’re happy to be done with the heart crafts, “Be Mine” candies and pink cupcakes.
+Valentine’s Day is just around the corner, and chances are you’re in the thick of crafts, “Be Mine” candies and pink cupcakes.
 But there’s one aspect of V-Day that deserves extended time, and there’s an organization to help.

-Today is Day 3 of Random Acts of Kindness Week, Feb.
-14-20.
-Sponsored each year by the Random Acts of Kindness Foundation, this is a week to pay some extra attention to treating people—our neighbors, colleagues, service providers, spouses, children, even ourselves—with kindness.
+February 17th marks Random Acts of Kindness Day.
+Sponsored each year by the Random Acts of Kindness Foundation, this is a day to pay some extra attention to treating people—our neighbors, colleagues, service providers, spouses, children, even ourselves—with kindness.

 PEP Leader Robbye Fox shares a story of of being surprised by kindness.

 “It was just before the holidays and I was at the Dunkin Donuts drive-thru buying a large coffee as I headed to PEP for our weekly Thriving with Teens class.
 When I pulled up to the window to pay for it, I was handed an index card explaining that my order had been paid for by the customer in line in front of me and that I was encouraged to “pay it forward” and perform a similar random act of kindness for someone else.
 Had I been thinking, I would have immediately offered to pay for the person in line behind me, but I was completely blown away by the gesture and drove off with the card in hand.
 I did pay it forward a few days later.”